|

 Chubb maintains the largest market share at 35.7%, with $320.7 million in direct written premiums.
 Operating in 54 countries, Chubb provides comprehensive Cyber Enterprise Risk Management solutions designed for mid-market and large enterprises.
 Their coverage adapts to evolving business needs and includes access to a global network of breach response specialists.

 AIG commands 20.9% market share with $232.3 million in premiums, offering CyberEdge policies backed by decades of insurance expertise.
 Their 24/7 global breach response services and established claims-handling procedures provide reliability for businesses operating across multiple jurisdictions.
+AIG’s strength is financial stability and global reach — particularly suitable for businesses with international operations or complex coverage needs.

-Travelers, with $112.9 million in premiums and 10.1% market share, has developed CyberFirst Essentials specifically for businesses with fewer than 50 employees.
-This streamlined product addresses the most common cyber risks facing small businesses while maintaining accessible pricing, with many policies starting around $1,000 annually.
+Travelers has developed CyberFirst Essentials specifically for businesses with fewer than 50 employees.
+This streamlined product addresses the most common cyber risks facing small businesses while maintaining accessible pricing — many policies start around $1,000 annually.
+Their simplified application process and straightforward coverage terms make cyber insurance accessible to businesses that might find enterprise-focused policies overwhelming.

-Beazley’s extensive claims experience—they’ve handled thousands of breach incidents—informs their underwriting and risk management guidance.
+Beazley has specialized in cyber risk for over two decades, earning 9.1% market share through their market-leading Breach Response product.
+They’ve handled thousands of breach incidents — that claims experience informs their underwriting and risk management guidance in ways newer entrants can’t match.
 Their breach response services include access to a vetted panel of forensics firms, legal counsel, and crisis management experts who can mobilize quickly following an incident.

 Premium Costs and Coverage Limits